martin-ger/esp_wifi_repeater/README.md

 The command line understands a lot more commands:

+## Basic commands
-Basic commands (enough to get it working in nearly all environments):
+Enough to get it working in nearly all environments.
 - help: prints a short help message
-- set [ssid|password] _value_: changes the settings for the uplink AP (WiFi config of your home-router)
+- set [ssid|password] _value_: changes the settings for the uplink AP (WiFi config of your home-router), use password "none" for open networks.
 - set [ap_ssid|ap_password] _value_: changes the settings for the soft-AP of the ESP (for your stations)
 - show [config|stats]: prints the current config or some status information and statistics
 - save [dhcp]: saves the current config parameters [+ the current DHCP leases] to flash